-- All patients with stroke (or TIA) admitted to hospital should be admitted to the Acute Stroke Unit, either under Neurology or one of the GM teams responsible for stroke (teams 1, 4, 6, 8, 10, or 12). - The establishment of the ASU is not intended to alter the previous admission policy regarding division of patients with stroke between general medicine (GM) and neurology.
-In general: - Admission under Neurology is indicated if specialised neurological assessment, monitoring, or management may be required.
-For example: - Patients considered for thrombolysis. - Patients with progressive, recurrent, or unstable stroke deficits. - Younger patients with large strokes who may be at risk of deterioration due to progressive brain swelling. - Patients where the diagnosis or aetiology of stroke is of uncertain or unusual kind, including younger patients (<65 years) without traditional vascular risk factors. - Patients who present with stroke as a manifestation of systemic cardiovascular disease without other acute neurological issues will be admitted to the Acute Stroke Unit under the care of the General Physician of the day responsible for stroke.
+- General guidelines for the division of patients with stroke between general medicine (GM) and neurology: - Admission under Neurology is indicated if specialised neurological assessment, monitoring, or management may be required.
+For example: - Patients considered for thrombolysis. - Patients with progressive, recurrent, or unstable stroke deficits. - Younger patients with large strokes who may be at risk of deterioration due to progressive brain swelling. - Patients where the diagnosis or aetiology of stroke is of uncertain or unusual kind, including younger patients (<65 years) without traditional vascular risk factors. - Patients who present with stroke as a manifestation of systemic cardiovascular disease without other acute neurological issues will be admitted to the Acute Stroke Unit under the care of the General Physician of the day responsible for stroke. - The Acute Stroke admission pathway has been disrupted by the closure of ward 31 and temporary transfer of the ASU to TPMH.
+Stroke patients admitted under the Neurology team, including stroke thrombolysis patients, should be admitted to ward 28.
+Other stroke patients will be admitted under General Medicine.
+They may be admitted to the Acute Stroke Unit at PMH directly, by GP referral or via the Emergency Department, or they may be admitted under a Christchurch Hospital General Medicine Team initially, and transferred to the ASU and a PMH team for ongoing stroke care.